rlaput/azure-logs-mcp/README.md

 - Query timeout protection

 **Query Details:**
-- Searches logs from the last 30 days
+- Searches logs from the specified duration (default: last 7 days)
 - Looks for the order number in request names, URLs, and custom dimensions
-- Returns up to 100 results ordered by timestamp (most recent first)
+- Returns up to the specified limit of results ordered by timestamp (most recent first)
 - Query timeout is set to 30 minutes
 - Uses parameterized queries to prevent injection attacks